Reflection and Wrap-Up: Leadership in RPGs and Project Management

 Lessons Learned

-• Were there specific moments that highlighted the importance of leadership, communication, or teamwork?
+• What were the biggest takeaways from the session for both the players and the DM? • Were there specific moments that highlighted the importance of leadership, communication, or teamwork?
 What could be improved next time in terms of strategy, decision-making, or role management?

 This reflects the lessons learned process at the end of a project, where teams review what worked well and what could be improved to apply those insights to future efforts.